joshuacherian/joshuacherian.github.io/about.md

 ## FAQ

 * What's your best advice for college students?
 	* Get a cast iron skillet.
 You can do everything with them: Cook gravy, fry potatoes, and bake apple pies.
 Use it as a doorstop.
 Use it against cockroaches.
+THE POSSIBILITIES ARE ENDLESS!